 Pupil Name:

 DOB: School: Year Group:

 Address:

 Overall Attendance % Persistent Absence % Authorised Abs% Unauthorised Abs%

-Details of Parents / Carers (including Absent Parent(s), Private Fostering Arrangement (Private fostering is when a child under the age of 16 (under 18 if disabled) is cared for by someone who is not their parent or a 'close relative'.
-This is a private arrangement made between a parent and a carer, for 28 days or more).
+Details of Parents / Carers (in Arrangement (Private fostering is cared for by someone who is arrangement made between a g is when a o s not their pa child under the ag rent or a 'close re e of 16 (under 18 if disabled) elative'.
+This is a private

 Forename: Surname:

 Relationship to child:

-Address: Address:
+Address:

 Contact No.:

 Present at meeting:

 Forename: Surname:

 Relationship to child:

 Address:

 Contact No.:

 Present at meeting:

 Discussion: - Reason for absence

 What is going well?

+What is going wen:

 Views of Parent/Carer:

 Views of the Child:

+views of the Child.

 Views of the School:

+views of the School:

 What are we worried about?

 What are we worned about:

 Views of Parent/Carer:

 Views of the Child:

 Views of the School:

-views of the school.

-What n eeds to happen?
+V hat needs to happen?

 Action Plan

 Action By Whom Date to be completed